 NOTE: The information provided below is intended to give you general information about acquiring or renewing a U.S. passport.
 For the most up-to-date information, please refer to the U.S. Department of State website.

 U.S. youth passports (issued at 15 years of age or younger) are valid for five (5) years.
 U.S. adult passports (issued at age 16 or older) are valid for ten (10) years.
 It is advised that you renew your passport approximately nine (9) months before it expires.
 Some countries require that your passport be valid for at least six (6) months beyond the dates of your trip.
 Some airlines will not allow you to board if this requirement is not met.

 If you are applying for your first adult passport, or if your passport was lost or stolen, you must apply in person.
 The application process can be completed in 7 steps:

-You can download and print the Application for Passport, Form DS-11, at travel.state.gov/passport.
+You can download and print the Application for Passport, Form DS-11, from the U.S. Department of State website.
 Forms also can be obtained from any Passport Agency or Passport Acceptance Facility.

 NOTE: Do not sign the DS-11 application form until the Passport Acceptance Agent instructs you to do so.